How to Improve Emotional Intelligence

 - They take guidance from their emotions and use their experiences to foster a deeper connection with their values and needs.

-Moreover, organizational psychology research shows that it plays a massive role in creating leadership characteristics and positive organizational environments.
+Moreover, organizational psychology research shows that emotional intelligence plays a massive role in creating leadership characteristics and positive organizational environments.

 “Your success in your career, as well as your satisfaction in your career, is much more highly dependent on your level of emotional intelligence than it is your skill set or what you know, with very few exceptions.”

 As a result, people with the highest emotional intelligence reap more successful outcomes by working effectively.
-This characteristic also makes them feel more satisfied with their jobs.
+This characteristic also makes them feel more satisfied with their jobs – leading to empowerment in the workplace.

 Four Components of Emotional Intelligence